OvertheBrain/520-Assignments/Final_Project/README.md

 > - Contact with any type of enemy unit results in an immediate game over.
 > - To restart the game, click the restart button located in the top-right corner.

+### Increasing Game Difficulty

+To enhance the challenge as you play, you can increase the game's difficulty level by clicking the green button located in the top-right corner of the game interface.
+With each increment in difficulty level:

+- The frequency of randomly spawned enemy units will increase, making the game more challenging as more enemies appear on the screen.
+- The speed of enemy units will also increase, requiring quicker reactions and strategies to navigate through or eliminate the heightened threats.

 ### Project Implementation

 This project comprises seven agents in total: `attacker`, `enemy`, `boss`, `chaser`, `bullet`, `booster`, and `gameManager`.